I use my smaller car and sometimes drive in free gear mode – Senyo Hosi laments fuel price hikes

 Senyo Hosi added that governments have failed to heed his advice on investing in a mass transportation system for the country.

-In his view, a mass transportation system would have provided a cushion for citizens whenever there was a spike in the prices of fuel products.
-He also bemoaned how myopic people at the helm of affairs were contributing to the country's failings.
+In his view, mass transportation system would have provided a cushion for citizens whenever there was a spike in prices of fuel products.
+He also bemoaned how myopic people at the helm were contributing to the country's failings.

 The economic policy analyst disclosed that under the current times of fuel price hikes, he has had to sometime drive in free gear mode in order to manage.